-“We’d always recommend picking what you’d like your hero product to be, " advises Barrie.
-"This might be a bath, shower or vanity unit.
-Once you know the size of this product, you can work out how to fit the other elements in around it.
-This product can often help to focus the color scheme, tiles, and brassware as well unless it is one of these products you have your heart set on in the first place.
+Be thoughtful from the off when choosing the elements for your bathroom design.
+“We’d always recommend picking what you’d like your hero product to be," advises Barrie.
+"This might be a bath, shower, or vanity unit.
+Once you know the size of this product, you can work out how to fit the other elements around it.
+This product can often help to focus the color scheme, tiles, and brassware as well unless it is one of these products you have your heart set on in the first place."

 “It might be that once you realize the size and positioning of your hero product, you may have to change your mind on other items, which is why we always say start with something you must have, so you know it will work.”